ericeoa/GDPR/Privacy Policy.md

 ### E-Newsletter

-When you sign up for our e-newsletter on our website or opt to receive news, trend reports and fashion tips from us by filling out the [join our mailing list](https://www.essensedesigns.com/email-signup/).
+When you sign up for our e-newsletter on our website or opt to receive news, trend reports and fashion tips from us by filling out the [join our mailing list](https://www.essensedesigns.com/email-signup/), we collect name, email address, country, and IP address.
+We also collect any other information you provide to us when you complete the contact form, including any optional information, such as: street address and wedding date.

 On our third party email provider's servers.
 Our third party email provider is Emfluence.
 Their privacy policy is available here: https://emfluence.com/privacy-policy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDE0OTY1Nzg5LDgyMjc5NzgxMCwxMjMxND
+eyJoaXN0b3J5IjpbMTU4OTczNzU3LDgyMjc5NzgxMCwxMjMxND
 E5NTAyLC0xMTQwNDUxNzA1LC02MTc1NjQ4NDQsLTgwMDU1NjAz
 NywtOTExMDEyODU4LDIwMzM1MDEwMzUsNjM4NjI2NzU1LDY5MT
 M3MDY3MSwtMjU3MjQyOTIyLC0xNjQxNzcxNzM3LDQxMzQzNzE1